 As you continue following Sales in building their business management system in Office 365 and SharePoint, recall where they (i.e. Sales) and IT left off when creating sites for the Intranet (everything in green is created).
-They’ll again mirror this site structure as they start to build out the SharePoint site navigation using the Managed Metadata Term Store.
+We’ll mirror this site structure again and start to build out the SharePoint site navigation using the Managed Metadata Term Store.
 This will require attention to the Contract Lifecycle Management (CLM) site as well as the other sites in the Intranet.

 If you need a refresher on how sites were created and decisions made on setting up the navigation, inheritance, etc. please refer back to this post.

-In this post, we’re going to follow along with Sales and IT as they setup navigation using the Managed Metadata Term Store.
+In this post, we’re going to follow along to setup navigation using the Managed Metadata Term Store.
 This is going to involve 3 basic steps:

 - Create the remaining top level sites.